What is a tech-pack and why is it important?

 - Non tech-pack route: you breeze past the design and communication stage in pure excitement for these samples.
 What ends up happening?
 They turn up absolutely nothing like you expected- due to the fact you didn't communicate properly.
 This results in the need for multiple sampling rounds, which means multiple sampling fees, increased sampling time which delays your product; this delay is a loss of potential revenue and could result in missing a season... does that sound appealing?

 Creating a tech-pack

 To reiterate- tech-packs act as an in-depth form of communication to your clothing supplier to ensure you minimise the risk of misinterpretation.
 The actual content of them can vary from project to project, but generally they will always consist of:

 - Sketches, descriptions and CADs (computer aided designs)

 - Mood boards/ inspirations/ extractions from other product to show execution

 - Materials list or bill of materials (BOM)

 Your tech-pack, at the bare minimum should always contain a basic sketch of the front and the back of the garment alongside a description of the product.
 When we create tech-packs for clients, we include CADs as a standard part of our service, but not every design agency does so.

 Mood board/ inspirations:

-This element isn't absolutely crucial but it is helpful when conveying where your ideas originated from and tend to act as a nice bench mark for manufacturers to help them establish how the overall style will piece together.
-This is where we'd include images of particular products to highlight minor details and application.
+This element isn't absolutely crucial but it is helpful when conveying where your ideas originated from and tends to act as a nice bench mark for manufacturers to help them establish how the overall style will piece together.
+This is where we'd include images of particular products to highlight minor details and applications.